LucasBarretto86/LearningDocumentation/README.md

 #### Updating subtree

-To update subtress you have to use pull and push refering the prefix and the remote repos path
+To update subtrees you have to use pull and push referring the prefix and the remote repos path

 ##### Pulling changes